ronangaillard/workspace-profiles-public/README.md

 When reporting a bug, please include the following information to help us resolve it faster:

 * The version of Workspace Profiles you are using.

 * The version of macOS you are running (e.g., Sonoma 14.5).

 * A clear description of the problem and the steps to reproduce it.

-    * ny relevant screenshots or screen recordings.
+* Any relevant screenshots or screen recordings.

 ## Contact